Thomas 35

-The Thomas 35, also called the T-35, is an American sailboat that was designed by Graham & Schlageter as a racer-cruiser and first built in 1988.
+The Thomas 35, also called the T-35, is an sailboat that was designed by American nautical architects Graham & Schlageter as a racer-cruiser and first built in 1988.
+It was named as Sailing World's Boat of the Year for 1990.

 Production

 The design was initially built by Thomas Marine of Arlington Heights, Illinois, starting in 1988 and later by Tartan Marine in Painesville, Ohio, United States, but it is now out of production.